Why Mini Nubians?

 Why Mini Nubians??

 For lots of different reasons but for me it is all for the milk.
 (I do it all for UDDERS...sorry couldn't help the pun).
 Full size Nubians are beautiful, powerful animals that produce a good volume of milk.
-Nigerians make milk with a high butterfat content (& therefor it makes wonderful cheese); but they can be difficult to milk unless you have a milking machine.
-With Minis you get the best of both, higher butterfat than Nubians & higher volume and easier to milk than Nigies.
+Nigerians make milk with a high butterfat content, but they can be difficult to milk.
+With Minis, you get the best of both breeds higher butterfat than Nubians & higher volume and easier to milk than Nigies.

 I consider Mini Nubians the Goldilocks goats.
 I tried to milk this one and it was too big.
 I tried to milk this one and it was too small.
 I tried to milk this one and it is just right!!